 To secure the exchange of the S-100 data, two options are available.
-One option is to require that each dataset is digitally signed by the originator of the warning.
-Thereby it is possible to guarantee origin and message authenticity without any trust assumptions on intermediary communication points, but care has to be taken to prevent replay attacks.
+One option is to require that each transmitted fragment of data is digitally signed by its originator.
+Thereby it is possible to guarantee origin and message authenticity without any trust assumptions on intermediary communication points, but care must be taken to prevent replay attacks.
 The second option is to ensure that the communication between the consumer and service is carried out via a secure connection, e.g. via TLS.
-The TLS Protocol is very common in Webservice communication and provides no further overhead.
-However, the consumer has to trust that the service provider distributes authentic and timely S-100 data only, and it lies with the service provider to ensure this.
+The TLS Protocol is very common in HTTPS communication.
+However, the consumer must trust that the service provider distributes authentic and timely S-100 data only, and it lies with the service provider to ensure this.
 The two options can of course also be used in combination.

 Both solutions require the existence of a Public Key Infrastructure (PKI) including a certificate authority (CA) that issues certificates for the participants of the proposed communication pattern.
+These certificates prove that a cryptographic key used for encryption or digital signatures belongs to a certain Identity of a person, a service, etc. These keys can be used in different contexts: For signing a dataset, encrypting a communication channel or authenticate a specific entity.
 A consumer-defined lookup-table can be configured with a list of CAs that are trusted by the consumer.
-Suitable PKIs are currently set up by operators of the MCP.
+Suitable PKIs are currently set up by operators of the Maritime Connectivity Platform (e.g. by the Navelink Consortium or the MOF in Korea).
+SECOM also considers the standardization of maritime PKIs.

-As it is not always possible or intended to contact the CA for each message that is broadcasted by the service provider, the consumer which is typically a vessel at sea is recommended to update the local certificate store whenever in charge of a good connection.
+As it is not always possible or intended to contact the CA for each message that is broadcasted by the service provider, the consumer (which is typically a vessel at sea) is recommended to update the local certificate store whenever in charge of a good connection.
 This aims to optimize the usage of the potentially limited bandwidth at sea.